 Water that smells sulfuric is a sign that water might be contaminated by bacteria.
 Replacing the anode rod can help you solve the issue.
 Heating the unit to 140 degrees should eliminate any bacteria left in the water tank.

 The noises of popping, banging, hissing, or knocking from a water heater mostly indicate that inside the tank or on the heating elements there is too much deposit buildup.
 When such a thing happens, you will get a less efficient unit.

 When there is a leak coming from a unit, this can be a bad sign.
 If the problem comes from the top of the unit, loose pipes or a faulty valve may be at fault.
 If the water heater is leaking from the bottom, it could be from over-pressurization, a loose drain valve, condensation, or a corroded tank.
 When the tank is cracked or corroded, this may signify a need for a total replacement.

 Replacement and Installation

 A new water heater is easy to repair, as its issues are simple.
 Older units, however, might begin having more and more complicated issues as parts wear out and become corroded.
 When problems arise in a water heater 10 years or older, it may need a replacement.
 A new unit will not have many repair needs and will cause you to have a lower utility bill.

 When the time cones and you need to replace your heater, a professional will be able to talk to you about all your options and exactly what is best for your home.
 Keep in mind that your choices may be limited depending on your energy sources, and some houses are only fitted for electric or gas water heaters.
-New tankless units are a highly energy efficient possible option, and the homeowner might consider one of these models for their home.
+New tankless units are a high energy efficient possible option, and the homeowner might consider one of these models for their home.